 - Our services and data are hosted in Amazon Web Services (AWS) facilities in the USA and Europe.
 Dependent upon where your company resides your company record and associated data will be stored within one of those geographic locations.
 Breezy services have been built with disaster recovery in mind.

 - All of our infrastructure is spread across 3 AWS data centers (availability zones) and will continue to work should any one of those data centers fail unexpectedly.

 - All of our servers are within our own virtual private cloud (VPC) with network access control lists (ACL’s) that prevent unauthorized requests getting to our internal network.

-- Breezy uses MongoDB and performs hourly incremental backups for datastores that contain customer data.
+- Breezy uses MongoDB and performs daily incremental backups for datastores that contain customer data.